The simple answer is yes and no.

 Essentially, if you are the sole owner of a business that has full-time employees, you cannot exclude them by opening up a separate retirement plan for yourself.

-Key Features of Solo 401(k) and SEP IRA
+Self-Directing Your Solo 401(k) and SEP IRA

 Lastly, we wanted to mention the benefits of self-directing your Solo 401(k) and SEP IRA plans.
 The benefits of opening your plan with IRA Financial is that you can have checkbook control of your funds.
 This allows you to make both traditional investments, in addition to alternative investments, such as real estate, precious metals and cryptocurrencies, like Bitcoin.